nus-cs2103-AY2425S1/tp/docs/team/vinoth.md

 2. Enhanced Tagging Feature (`/t` prefix): Modified the tagging command to accept newly created shortcuts, making the tagging process quicker and more intuitive.

 * **Documentation**:
-1. Authored the introduction section of the User Guide, ensuring it was accessible and informative for new users.
+1. Authored the introduction section and Quick Start section of the User Guide, ensuring it was accessible and informative for new users.
 2. Added UML diagram for addShortCut command